Yes, Bleach Expires—Here’s What You Need to Know

-Bleach is a classic home cleaning product.
+Bleach is a staple in just about everybody’s arsenal of house cleaning products.
 There are two different types: chlorine bleach and oxygen bleach.
 According to the American Chemistry Council, chlorine bleach, chemically speaking, “is a water solution of sodium hypochlorite.
 Common household laundry bleach [or non-chlorine bleach], used to whiten and disinfect laundry, is typically either 5.25 percent (“regular strength”) or six per cent sodium hypochlorite (“ultra strength”).”
 Sodium hypochlorite is the active ingredient in bleach you would use in your home.
 Household bleach can be used to disinfect places that house germs like light switches and doorknobs and remove mould and mildew from countertops.

 When does bleach expire?

 To figure out when a product expires, it’s good to know out when the product was made.
 According to the Clorox website, the production code on the neck of the bottle allows you to figure out how old the bottle of bleach actually is.
 But how would you be able to decipher this code?
 Clorox breaks it down by using the example code A81421321CA3.
 Moving from left to right, the plant number is “A8,” the last two numbers of the year it was made is “14,” and the day of the year the bottle was made is “213.”
 That translates to a bleach bottle being made on the 213th day of the year, or August 1st, 2014.